ImTheAgenda/QGIS-Documentation/source/docs/gentle_gis_introduction/raster_data.rst

 flies over an area with a camera mounted underneath it.
 The photographs are then imported into a computer and georeferenced.
-Satellite imagery is created when satellites orbiting the earth point special digital cameras towards the earth and then take an image of the area on earth they are passing over.
-Once the image has been taken it is sent back to earth using radio signals to special receiving stations such as the one shown in figure_csir_station_.
+Satellite imagery is created when satellites orbiting the earth point special digital cameras towards the earth and then take an image of this particular area.
+By using radio signals, the recently taken image is sent back to special receiving stations on earth (cf. figure_csir_station).
 The process of capturing raster data from an aeroplane or satellite is called **remote sensing**.

 .. _figure_csir_station: